 Like in all sports, dancers remain vulnerable to injuries despite years of training and skill development.
 However, it is unique because dancers are less likely to injure one another.

-There is always constant physical pressure when dancing, especially on the ankle.
+When dancing, there is always constant physical pressure, especially on the ankle.
 In fact, according to JOSPT, 53% of dance injuries occur in the foot or ankle.

 Moreover, although skill and age impact the frequency and extent of injuries, they are common in nearly all styles.